smaxtec/slate/source/index.html.md

 ## Parameters and Responses

 The parameters in the data of the PUT API calls and the response of the GET/PUT API calls are the same.
-This means that the output can be taken and provided to a PUT methode.
+This means that the output can be taken and provided to a PUT method.

 ## User Registration